 Why should I test hooks before anything else?

 Hooks determine whether someone watches past 1-2 seconds.
-If your hook doesn't stop the scroll, even a perfect visual or CTA is wasted budget.
-We use RocketShip HQ's 3C Principle: every high-performing hook needs Context (who is this for?), Clarity (what is this about?), and Curiosity (what's the open loop?).
-Missing even one C creates a significant performance drop.
+If your hook doesn’t stop the scroll, even a perfect visual or CTA is wasted budget.
+We use RocketShip HQ’s 3C Principle: every high-performing hook needs Context (who is this for?), Clarity (what is this about?), and Curiosity (what’s the open loop?).
+Missing even one C creates a significant performance drop—which matters because hook determines campaign performance.

-In our analysis of fitness app creatives, ads with all three C elements outperformed incomplete hooks by 40-60% on view-through rate.
+In our experience, ads with all three C elements consistently outperform incomplete hooks on view-through rate.
 This early validation saves thousands in budget that would otherwise go to testing variations on a weak foundation.

 How to identify a strong hook

 A strong hook creates a 'pattern break' within 0.3-0.8 seconds using either a sudden zoom, color change, or relatable moment.
 Pair this visual pattern break with text overlay under 15 words that orients the viewer.
-If you're not stopping at least 30-40% of impressions by the 3-second mark, your hook needs work before you test anything else.
+If you're not stopping a meaningful share of impressions by the 3-second mark, your hook needs work before you test anything else.

 Common hook mistakes

 Testing multiple hooks simultaneously (confounds your data), using hooks longer than 2 seconds (wastes time before the real value proposition), or missing the curiosity gap (people keep scrolling because they don't feel tension).
-Each of these costs 20-35% in lost efficiency.
+Each of these common mistakes measurably erodes campaign efficiency.

 What's the minimum budget and test window I need for statistical significance?

 Allocate $50-100 per variant per day with a minimum 72-hour test window.
-This generates roughly 1,000-3,000 impressions per variant depending on audience size and CPM, which is sufficient to detect 20-30% performance differences with 95% confidence.
+This generates sufficient impressions per variant to detect meaningful performance differences with statistical confidence.
 Shorter windows or lower budgets increase noise and lead to false winners.

 At $75/day per variant testing two hooks, you'll spend $450 total over 72 hours.
 This is the cost of one piece of bad information.
 The alternative, testing on a $10/day budget for 2 weeks, often wastes more money because you're more likely to pick a lucky loser based on small sample noise.